Thorazine/hack/readme.md

 gulp
 ```

+# Database
+The default setting for strictness of the database is set to true.
+This needs to be false for the system to work since we
+use the eloquent ```groupBy```.

 # Filesystem
 This package uses the default Laravel Filesystem to handle storage.
 For settings take a look at the [Laravel docs](https://laravel.com/docs/5.4/filesystem).
 Personally I like to start of with the ```public``` driver setting and the ```php artisan storage:link``` command.
 To do so add ```FILESYSTEM_DRIVER=public``` to the .env file.